 Eligibility for the Scholarship

-Eligible Countries: award is available for New Zealand Citizen, Permanent Humanitarian Visa, International students, Australian Citizen and Australian Permanent Resident.
+Eligible Countries: Scholarship is available for New Zealand Citizen, Permanent Humanitarian Visa, International students, Australian Citizen and Australian Permanent Resident.

 Entrance Requirements: Applicants must meet the following criteria: